 I am a qualified Clinical Psychologist, Chartered by the British Psychological Society (BPS) and Registered with the Health and Care Professions Council (HCPC).
 I am a member of the British Psychological Society's Division of Clinical Psychology, Transpersonal Psychology Section and the Faculty for Children and Young People.
 I am also a member of The Association of Cognitive Analytic Therapy.
 My Masters degree was completed at University of Leicester and my Doctorate was completed at University of Surrey.

 I would describe myself as warm, light-hearted and personable with a desire to create a safe, containing space where clients feel heard and respected.
 I have over almost 16 years experience of working in mental health.
-I currently work in an NHS Child and Adolescent Mental Health Service (CAMHS) but also see clients privately in Central London and South East London at evenings and weekends.

 My work experience has included working in research at University of Liverpool, University of Birmingham and the Institute of Psychiatry working on large research projects including randomised controlled trials.
 I have worked across a range of settings including specialist mental health services, inpatient wards, GP surgeries and prisons.
 This has given me a great deal of clinical experience working with a wide range of different people including children and adolescents with eating disorders, adults, older adults, people with brain injury and people with learning disabilities.